-The Watch City Bike Lab at the Charles River Museum is generously sponsored by the 128 Business Council - a nice branch of their mission of "supporting the economy of the Route 128 West Corridor by providing commuters with alternative transportation options."
-Thank you 128 Business Council!
+The Watch City Bike Lab at the Charles River Museum is generously sponsored by the 128 Business Council - a example of their mission of "supporting the economy of the Route 128 West Corridor by providing commuters with alternative transportation options."
+Thank you, 128 Business Council!

 Continuing the tradition of excellence in Waltham bicycling ventures dating back to the late 19th century, Watch City Bike Lab is a community bicycle workshop operating at the Charles River Museum of Industry & Innovation.